 Rain gauges are a great way to save water in the landscape.
-There are different kinds that can be used depending on your needs.
+There are different types that can be used depending on your needs.
 Keep reading for additional information on exactly what is a rain gauge and how a rain gauge can be used in the home garden.

 What is a Rain Gauge?

 Rain gauges for home use are a fundamental tool in the home landscape.
 With a garden rain gauge, maintenance of garden irrigation can be managed and therefore, results in healthier plants and lawn.
-A rain gauge may prevent drought stressed plants or conversely over watered areas which may contribute to a slew of issues.
+A rain gauge may prevent drought stressed plants or conversely, over watered areas which may contribute to a slew of issues.